 The first of two Canadian cemeteries established in Normandy after the war, it is the final resting place for 2,049 men.
 Amongst them are most of the 359 Canadians fallen on D-Day, men who lost their lives during the battle for Caen but also some of the 156 Canadians murdered during the summer of 1944 by elements of the 12 SS Div.

 The Canadian drive to Carpiquet Airfield was halted abruptly on D+1 by the intervention of the German 12th SS Division.
 The stiff German resistance was coupled with a series of crimes committed by the members Hitler's Youth.
-20 Canadians are known to have executed in cold blood on the premises of the XI century abbey and led to one of the first post-war trials for war crimes.
+20 Canadians are known to have been executed in cold blood on the premises of the XI century abbey which led to one of the first post-war trials for war crimes.